TOG11/DNB/README.md

 you can use a discord bot token OR your account token with this.
 **Non of the tokens provided in the token.txt will be** ***recorded*** **or** ***stored***, ***anything written within the files of the bot are safe and will not be logged.***
 # How To Use
-Put your Token in token.txt and run the start.bat file. this will bring your selfbot/bot online.
+Put your Token in token.txt and run the .bat file. this will bring your selfbot/bot online.
-Nuking Commands can be Executed in DM's and Servers
+Nuking Commands can be Executed in Servers
 # Commands
 ## Prefix Is "?"
 ## Useful